kantohm11/inspirehepMCP/README.md

 - **Search InspireHEP**: Perform advanced searches for research papers with custom query syntax
 - **Get BibTeX Citations**: Retrieve BibTeX citations for specific papers
-- **Open Papers in Browser**: Open arXiv preprints or InspireHEP record pages directly in your browser
 - **MCP Integration**: Full integration with MCP for AI tool use

 ## Installation